graycoreio/daffodil/libs/design/button/README.md

 Buttons with status indicators can be used to distinguish what type of action it performs and its importance compared to other buttons in the same context.
 Use the `status` property to change the status.

 <design-land-example-viewer-container example="statusable-button"></design-land-example-viewer-container>

+## Elevation
+Use the `elevated` property to add a shadow to buttons.
+Note that the `elevated` property is not supported for flat, icon, and underline buttons.

+<design-land-example-viewer-container example="elevated-button"></design-land-example-viewer-container>

 ## Icon support
 An icon can be rendered on either side of the button text content with the `daffPrefix` and `daffSuffix` selectors.